samvv/evcape/README.md

 ### Debian/Ubuntu

-An APT repository will soon be avaialbe so that the latest version can be easily installed.
+An APT repository will soon be availabe so that the latest version can be easily installed.

 ### NixOS